torvalds/linux/Documentation/userspace-api/media/v4l/open.rst

 Devices can support several functions.
 For example video capturing, VBI capturing and radio support.

-The V4L2 API creates different nodes for each of these functions.
+The V4L2 API creates different V4L2 device nodes for each of these functions.

 The V4L2 API was designed with the idea that one device node could support all functions.
 However, in practice this never worked: this